-This filigree visiting card case is interesting because it is unusually fine, comes in its original box, and is from a retailer/maker that has barely been heard of.
+This Chinese export silver filigree visiting card case is interesting because it is unusually fine, comes in its original box, and is from a retailer/maker that has barely been heard of.

 It is made entirely of silver filigree other than for a small silver plaque to the top of the lid which most probably was intended to be engraved with an owner’s initials.
 The filigree is unusually fine even by the standards of Chinese export silver.
 The sides are of fine silver lattice-work.
 The front and back are of decorated in high relief (in filigree) with panels that include dragons, a pair of fish and what might be a bat, within borders of tight filigree scrollwork.